-- 1 (b) The state oil spill administration tax; - 2 (c) The state hazardous substance tax used to fund the state 3 toxics control account, the local toxics control account, and the 4 environmental legacy and stewardship account; - 5 (d) The combined state and federal motor vehicle 67.8 cent taxes 6 to fund transportation projects; - 7 (e) The federal leaking underground storage tank tax and the 8 state petroleum products tax for underground storage tanks; - (f) Applicable state and local sales taxes; and - (g) The federal renewable fuel standard.
+1 (b) The state oil spill administration tax;

-- (4) Therefore, it is the intent of the legislature to support the deployment of clean transportation fuel technologies through a carefully designed program that reduces the carbon intensity of fuel used in Washington, in order to: - 15 (a) Reduce levels of conventional air pollutants from diesel and 16 gasoline that are harmful to public health; - 17 (b) Reduce greenhouse gas emissions associated with 18 transportation fuels, which are the state's largest source of 19 greenhouse gas emissions; and - 20 (c) Create jobs and spur economic development based on innovative 21 clean fuel technologies. - NEW SECTION.
+- 2 (c) The state hazardous substance tax used to fund the state 3 toxics control account, the local toxics control account, and the 4 environmental legacy and stewardship account; - (d) The combined state and federal motor vehicle 67.8 cent taxes to fund transportation projects; - (e) The federal leaking underground storage tank tax and the state petroleum products tax for underground storage tanks; - (f) Applicable state and local sales taxes; and - (g) The federal renewable fuel standard. - 11 (4) Therefore, it is the intent of the legislature to support the 12 deployment of clean transportation fuel technologies through a 13 carefully designed program that reduces the carbon intensity of fuel 14 used in Washington, in order to: - 15 (a) Reduce levels of conventional air pollutants from diesel and 16 gasoline that are harmful to public health; - 17 (b) Reduce greenhouse gas emissions associated with 18 transportation fuels, which are the state's largest source of 19 greenhouse gas emissions; and - 20 (c) Create jobs and spur economic development based on innovative 21 clean fuel technologies. - NEW SECTION.
 Sec.
-2. The definitions in this section apply throughout this section and sections 3 through 13 of this act unless the context clearly indicates otherwise. - 25 (1) "Carbon dioxide equivalents" has the same meaning as defined 26 in RCW 70.235.010. - 27 (2) "Clean fuels program" means the requirements established by 28 this act. - 29 (3) "Cost" means an expense connected to the manufacture, 30 distribution, or other aspects of the provision of a transportation 31 fuel product. - 32 (4) "Credit" means a unit of measure equal to one metric ton of 33 carbon dioxide equivalents. - 34 (5) "Deficit" means a unit of measure generated when a 35 transportation fuel with a carbon intensity that is greater than the 36 applicable standard adopted by the department under section 3 of this 37 act is produced, imported, or dispensed for use in Washington, such 38 that one deficit is equal to one metric ton of carbon dioxide 39 equivalents.
+2. The definitions in this section apply throughout this section and sections 3 through 13 and 21 of this act unless the context clearly indicates otherwise. - 25 (1) "Carbon dioxide equivalents" has the same meaning as defined 26 in RCW 70.235.010. - 27 (2) "Clean fuels program" means the requirements established by 28 this act. - 29 (3) "Cost" means an expense connected to the manufacture, 30 distribution, or other aspects of the provision of a transportation 31 fuel product. - 32 (4) "Credit" means a unit of measure equal to one metric ton of 33 carbon dioxide equivalents. - 34 (5) "Deficit" means a unit of measure generated when a 35 transportation fuel with a carbon intensity that is greater than the 36 applicable standard adopted by the department under section 3 of this 37 act is produced, imported, or dispensed for use in Washington, such 38 that one deficit is equal to one metric ton of carbon dioxide 39 equivalents.

-- 1 (6) "Electric utility" means a consumer-owned utility or investor-owned utility, as those terms are defined in RCW 19.29A.010. - 3 (7) "Greenhouse gas" has the same meaning as defined in RCW 4 70.235.010. - 5 (8) "Military tactical vehicle" means a motor vehicle owned by 6 the United States department of defense or the United States military 7 services and that is used in combat, combat support, combat service 8 support, tactical or relief operations, or training for such 9 operations. - 10 (9) "Motor vehicle" has the same meaning as defined in RCW 11 46.04.320.
+- 1 (6) "Electric utility" means a consumer-owned utility or investor-owned utility, as those terms are defined in RCW 19.29A.010. - 3 (7) "Greenhouse gas" has the same meaning as defined in RCW 4 70.235.010. - 5 (8) "Highly impacted community" has the same meaning as defined in RCW 19.405.020 or an equivalent cumulative impacts analysis that identifies the environmental health conditions of communities as a factor of both environmental health hazards and vulnerable populations as defined in RCW 19.405.020.